STANDING STILL IN SWITZERLAND

 Several years ago, over salmon at my house in Korea, my South African friend Chris asked me, "Why did your mum choose dementia?"
 I don't think I really understood his question back then.
 I don't think I was ready to answer it, and maybe it was because you were too close and I was still trying to accept you into my mom's life and my family's life.
 Now looking back on that question, having seen my mom, here's my answer:

 Father And Mother I Love You.
 I learned this acronym from my university students at Yonsei University when I was teaching there in Korea.
 Now I understand that word to mean and incorporate so much more.
 Watching American TV shows about it is one thing, but living it is a whole different matter.
 I always wanted my parents to get along as a child.
 It wasn't until I was a high school student that I realized my parents don't get along, and it's not my fault.
-It is what it is.
-Seeing how Graham treats my mom, I have a deeper more compassionate understanding of the word FAMILY.
+They still love each other.
+Is that an oxymoron?
+Maybe.
+But that oxymoron created me.
+The first thing my mom asked me about when she saw me was, "How is dad?"
+Seeing how my dad took care of my mom for two years in the US, I could tell he still really loved her too.
+Seeing how Graham treats my mom too, I have a deeper more compassionate understanding of the word FAMILY.

 Awareness.
 Acceptance.
 Action.